My video review:

 - Connected to Android smartphone and streaming Tidal Hi-Fi

-My desktop PC is not that powerful when it comes to Bluetooth capabilities as it uses only BT version 4.0, so without any aptX or aptX-HD.
+My desktop PC is not that powerful when it comes to Bluetooth capabilities as it uses only BT version 4.0, so without any aptX or aptX-LL.
 Nonetheless, to my surprise I didn’t have any lag when playing demanding games and I also didn’t have any lip-sync issues when watching some YouTube videos.
 In this regard they worked much better than the Creative Outlier Air and the Hifiman TWS600 that both had lip-sync issues and a bit of background noise once I would move the mouse.
 The clarity of course did go down just because SBC is a weak BT codec that sacrifices a lot of sound quality in exchange for a stronger BT signal.

 They worked as good with my TV and I could easily watch a movie with them on my head.
 Lip-sync was perfect, they didn’t have any lag when playing a racing game on a console, they actually worked really nice with a home game console and with a smart TV, no complaints here.
 Watching movies at night with them is a really nice feature that I recommend to yourself.
 If your kids or wife/girlfriend are sleeping and you really want to watch a movie on the big screen, no problemo with some wireless headphones like these ones.